infocodify/ASP.NETCORE2-AuthorizationRolesPolicy/README.md

 # ASP.NETCORE2-AuthorizationRolesPolicy
+#### Note: Start learning https://github.com/infocodify/ASP.NETCORE2-IdentityAuthorization and then the actual tutorial

 Allow access to .Net Core 2 Web Application by Roles and Policy

 1. Create Policy in Sartup.cs file